kentcdodds/bookshelf/README.md

 npm run setup --silent
 ```

-This may take a few minutes. **It will ask you for your email.** This is
-optional and just automatically adds your email to the links in the project to
-make filling out some forms easier If you get any errors, please read through
+This may take a few minutes.
+If you get any errors, please read through them and
-them and see if you can find out what the problem is.
-You may also want to look
+see if you can find out what the problem is.
+You may also want to look at
-at [Troubleshooting](#troubleshooting).
-If you can't work it out on your own
+[Troubleshooting](#troubleshooting).
+If you can't work it out on your own then
-then please [file an issue][issue] and provide _all_ the output from the
+please [file an issue][issue] and provide _all_ the output from the commands you
-commands you ran (even if it's a lot).
+ran (even if it's a lot).

 ## Running the app